BenGreenberg31/Final_Project/Final_Report/report.md

 Sought to understand what percentage of crew members only have one role for their entire career to better understand the dataset.
 Also the research question is related to fluctuations of crew member careers so understanding this would tell us how many crew have careers that are static or do not fluctuate between roles.
 * Found that the percentage of the 8137 crew members that have only worked in one role throughout their career was 94.99%
 * This told us a lot about the dataset and gave us more understanding about the nature of crew careers.
+* One of the biggest takeaways is that most crew members are specialized and will not change roles throughout their career.
+This makes logical sense, as once you build a technical set of skills, say for sound you will most likely continue to work in the department instead of switching to music or cinematography.
 * Among those 95% of crew members that have only worked one role the breakdown of roles were as follows

 |Role|Percentage of Crew Members|Count of Crew Members|